ISG-Siegen/assembled/README.md

   Moreover, its class interface contains several useful method to simplify the evaluation and benchmarking of ensemble techniques.
 A collection of metatasks can be used to benchmark ensemble techniques without the computational overhead of training and evaluating base models.
-* **Assembled-OpenML**: an extension of Assembled to build metatasks with data from OpenML (its original design).
+* **Assembled-OpenML**: an extension of Assembled to build metatasks with data from OpenML.
 Only a OpenML Task ID must be passed to the code to generate a metatask for a specific OpenML task.
 Technically, any ID can be passed.
 In practice, only supervised classification tasks are supported so far.
 Moreover, this tool was build for and tested against curated benchmarks (like tasks in OpenMLCC-18).
 Other classification tasks should be supported as well but bugs might be more likely.
-* **FakedClassifiers**: Code to simulate the behavior of a base model by passing it appropriate data during the initialization.
+* **FakedClassifiers**: Code to simulate the behavior of a base model by passing appropriate data to it during the initialization.
 Allows us to evaluate most ensemble techniques without code changes to the original implementation's code.
 * **Supporting Ensemble Techniques** We created code to make ensemble techniques usable with (pre-fitted) base models.
   This is not part of Assembled itself but rather additional example on how to use ensemble techniques with Assembled.
   Some implementation support base models by default other do not.
 See `/ensemble_techniques/` for more details.

 Currently, is main use-cases are: